-12/11/1980 For almost two years now I have been having my hair cut by Derrell Rudd.
-Derrell has the knack not only of making you look good, but he can also make you feel good as well.
-And like other barbers I have known, he has many interesting insights on life including marriage.
+Published December 11, 1980.
+For almost two years now, I have had my hair cut by Derrell Rudd.
+Derrell has a knack not only of making you look good, but he can make you feel good as well.
+And like other barbers I have known, he has many interesting insights on life, including marriage.

-It was difficult trying to cross State Street in Orem that Saturday afternoon due to the traffic from the annual Christmas shopping spree I finally did make ti and as Susan and I walked up and down the Mall doing our bit to add to the economy of Orem with our yearly Christmas purchases, I could not help but notice the almost feverish pitch with which people were buying gifts.
+It was difficult trying to cross State Street in Orem that Saturday afternoon.
+This was due to the traffic from the annual Christmas shopping spree.
+I finally made it, and as Susan and I walked up and down the Mall doing our bit to add to Orem’s economy with our yearly Christmas purchases, I could not help but notice the almost feverish pitch with which people were buying gifts.

-And I also noticed that the purchases were not only for rather large amounts, but most of them were being made on credit with plastic credit cards.
-It seemed doubtful whether many if not most of the shoppers could afford the numerous and expensive gifts they were adding to their charge accounts.
+I also noticed that the purchases were not only for rather large amounts, but most of them were being bought on credit, with plastic credit cards.
+It seemed doubtful whether many if not most of the shoppers could afford the numerous, expensive gifts they were adding to their charge accounts.

-Saxton further notes, “Married couples quarrel both about the allocation of present spending and who should spend how much for what and how to pay for the monthly bills for things they’ve already bought.”
+Saxton further states, “Married couples quarrel both about (1) the allocation of present spending and who should spend how much for what and (2) how to pay the monthly bills for things they’ve already bought.”
 In essence, they are part of the Christmas crowd I had witnessed earlier that day madly making their purchases on credit.
 Again, I reflected on Derrell’s insight.

-Those married couples or individuals who want to make most of their Christmas and other purchases with credit cards may want to consider not only Saxton’s observation, but also think about the following poem by Lyla Blake Ward.
-It is titled “Owed To A Charge Account.”
+Those who want to make the most of their purchases with credit cards may want to consider not only Saxton’s observation, but also think about the following poem by Lyla Blake Ward.
+It is titled “Owed to a Charge Account.”

 O little plate.